eth8505/zend-mvc-themer/README.md

 Eth8505\ZendMvcThemer - Module for Theming Zend\Mvc apps
 ==================================================================

+!!!IMPORTANT!!!
+This package is no longer maintained, as Zendframework was renamed to laminas.
+Please use eth85055/laminas-mvc-themer instead.

 The **Eth8585\ZendMvcThemer** moduole adds theming support to Zend\Mvc apps.

 ## How to install